Nur-betul/medapp/README.md

 - Reminders spill off the lower half of the screen and are not scrollable currently.

 #### Local Notifications
-- Local non-app foreground notifications appear on utilized iPhone for development, but not on others iPhones.
+- Local non-app foreground notifications appear on utilized iPhone for development, but not on other iPhones.
 I have pinpointed it to be due to Apple permissions.
 Expo-permissions has been recently deprecated and I am learning to implement its replacement.

-## Tour guide
+## How to View and Interact with this project

 To view and interact with this project follow the steps below:

 1. Navigate to this link that takes you to an Expo Snack of this project: https://snack.expo.dev/@justicepelteir/mvpreactnativereminderapp
-2. You can either elect to interact with the app by choosing option one "Run on your device" or two "Show embeded code" option.
+2. You can either elect to interact with the app by choosing option one "Run on your device" or two "Show embeded code" option that can be found in the navigation bar.
 3. Option one will require you to download Expo Go on your cellphone.
 4. Option two only requires a computer and for you to select how you would like to view/interact with it.
 5. For more detailed instructions on navigating Expo Snacks click the following link for the [official snack documentation](https://docs.expo.dev/workflow/snack/).